-William Clarke College is an allergy aware College.
-It is not declared a nut free area and acknowledges that due to food processing practices, it is impractical to eliminate nuts or nut products entirely from an environment where there is food.
-Every effort will be taken by the College to ensure the safety of the students concerned.
+However, our College is not declared a nut free area because we acknowledge that due to food processing practices, it is impractical to eliminate nuts or nut products entirely from an environment where there is food.
+Every effort will be taken by the College to ensure the safety of the students at the College.
+The College will adopt industry best practice for independent schools in the management of students with allergies and

-It is estimated that up to 2% of adults, 1 in 10 babies and 6% of children have a food allergy and some of them will experience a life-threatening allergic reaction (anaphylaxis).
-The most common food allergies are peanuts, tree nuts (walnuts, almonds, cashews etc), cow's milk, soy, seafood and eggs.
+It is estimated that up to 2% of adults, 1 in 10 babies and 6% of children have a food allergy and some of them will experience a life-threatening allergic reaction (anaphylaxis)1.
+The most common food allergies are peanuts, tree nuts (walnuts, almonds, cashews etc), cow's milk, soy, seafood and eggs2.
 Most food reactions, even to highly allergenic foods such as peanuts are not anaphylactic.
 Deaths from anaphylaxis are rare.
-Teenagers are more at risk of death; rarely do deaths from anaphylaxis occur in young children.
+Teenagers are more at risk of death; rarely do deaths from anaphylaxis occur in young children3.